P vs NP – A promise fulfilled

 P versus NP – An early encounter

-The calculator was capable of 480 program steps but held then zero memories for data storage.
-Each memory used for data consumed 8 program steps, so with the storage of e.g. 10 integers, the programming space was diminished with 80 steps.
+Each memory used for data consumed 8 program steps, so with the storage of e.g. 10 integers, the programming space was diminished by 80 steps.

-The 58-c’s memory was retained even after switching off the calculator, but before creating another program, memory first had to be erased.
+The 58-c’s memory was retained even after switching off the calculator, but before creating another program, the memory first had to be erased.

 Note: